bin-cli/bin-cli/README.md

 ### Upgrading

-To upgrade to the latest version at any time, just repeat the same `wget` commands as above.

-You may want to watch [this repo](https://github.com/bin-cli/bin-cli) to be notified when a new version is released - select Watch > Custom > Releases (or Watch > All Activity if you prefer).
+To upgrade to the latest version at any time, just repeat the same `wget` command(s) as above.
+If you want to be notified when a new version is released, watch [this repo](https://github.com/bin-cli/bin-cli) (select Watch > Custom > Releases, or Watch > All Activity if you prefer).

 <!-- features/5.00-per-project-setup.md -->